sveltejs/kit/documentation/docs/60-appendix/25-debugging.md

 ## Other Editors

-While it's not feasible to provide guides to debugging svelte in other editors here, we've compiled a few community resources that might help if vs code is not your preferred IDE:
+While it's not feasible to provide guides to debugging svelte in other editors here, we've compiled a few community resources that might help if Visual Studio Code is not your preferred IDE:

 - [WebStorm Svelte: Debug Your Application](https://www.jetbrains.com/help/webstorm/svelte.html#ws_svelte_debug)
 - [Debugging JavaScript Frameworks in Neovim](https://theosteiner.de/debugging-javascript-frameworks-in-neovim)